amarube/Hello-java/README.md

 This design practice (where no MQTT clients are instantiated/called in activity classes) also prevents loss of the MQTT client handles and/or MqttConnection in garbage collection when the activity is recreated such when mobile device or tablet is rotated to either landscape or potrait mode etc.

 I have included a relational diagram of the classes in the project.
-This schematic representation is a useful resource for consolidating the classes, and understanding design methodology used.
+This schematic representation is a useful resource for consolidating the classes, and understanding design methodology.

-##Future Development:
+##Future Development

 - Enable concurrent multi-room experience.
 - Send short Audio/Video recordings in the chat room